-Our facilities include universal load testing machines and custom-made pneumatic fatigue testing jigs in order to assess the mechanical performance of materials and structures.
-Temperature and rate dependence of materials are investigated with state-of-the-art equipment including Differential Scanning Calorimeters (DSC), Thermo Mechanical Analyzers (TMA), Rheometers and Dynamic Mechanical Analyzers (DMA).
-A drop impact tower and a custom gas gun are used to investigate the response of materials at higher strain rates.
-The mechanics of deformation and fracture of materials are explored at the micro and nanoscales using small-scale (Hysitron nanoindenter) and in-situ techniques (where the micromechanics of deformation and fracture are monitored with optical, electron or atomic force microscopes).
-The vibration and damping of MEMS components are investigated at low pressures using a vacuum-compatible platform equipped with a laser Doppler vibrometer.
-Manufacturing processes are investigated using hot presses, ovens and a vacuum assisted resin transfer molding cell.
+Our facilities include universal load testing machines and custom-made pneumatic fatigue testing jigs that assess the mechanical performance of materials and structures.
+Temperature and rate dependence of materials are investigated with state-of-the-art equipment.
+For instance, there are Differential Scanning Calorimeters (DSC), Thermo Mechanical Analyzers (TMA), Rheometers, and Dynamic Mechanical Analyzers (DMA).
+Our research groups use a drop impact tower and a custom gas gun to investigate the responses of materials at higher strain rates.
+We analyze the mechanics of deformation and fracture of materials with a small-scale (Hysitron nanoindenter), and in-situ techniques (where the micromechanics of deformation and fracture are monitored with optical, electron or atomic force microscopes) as well.
+As for the analysis of the vibration and damping of MEMS components, we use a vacuum-compatible platform equipped with a laser Doppler vibrometer.
+Lastly, the study of our manufacturing processes is based on the use of hot presses, ovens and a vacuum assisted resin transfer molding cell.

 Micromachining and nanoscale patterning are performed in the multi-user Nanotools Microfabrication facility at McGill University.
 To characterize the structure of our materials, this laboratory houses optical microscope, two atomic force microscopes (including an environmental AFM), and an X-ray imaging system.
 Aside from the Nanotools Microfabricatio facility, our group has access to the McGill Facility for Electron Microscopy (SEM, TEM), the Bone Centre (microCT), and CLUMEQ supercomputing facilities to model and predict the influence of microstructures on deformation and fracture processes.